Evann Siebens

-Evann Siebens is a Canadian media artist with a background in dancing based in Vancouver, British Columbia, Canada.
-Her current practice cross-references dance performance and media.
+Evann Siebens is a Canadian multi-disciplinary artist based in Vancouver, British Columbia, Canada while her lens-based practice negotiates the human body as an archival site and the politics of the female gaze.
+Her practice cross-references film, media, photo, performance art, and dance.
 Siebens' film works have been shown both nationally and internationally and have won awards.
-She recently exhibited a geodesic dome and 360 projection at the Belkin Gallery in Vancouver and also screened a commissioned work on the exterior of the Vancouver Art Gallery.
-Her moving billboard Orange Magpies Triptych was part of Capture’s Photography Festival.
-She has also performed live with her media at New Media Gallery and the Western Front, Vancouver.
+She worked as a dance cinematographer for many years and shot dancers such as Mikhail Baryshnikov and Lucinda Childs.
+Her work from ‘A Performance Affair’ in Brussels, Belgium was featured on the front page of the International New York Times in 2019.

 Siebens writes about dance films and techniques for applying filmmaking to dance, and has been praised for her practical insights into the filming of dance and the creative interactions between dance and film technique which she credits for expanding the cinematic experience: “I’m interested in breaking the frame, in moving beyond the traditional two-dimensional space of film, in questioning the status quo.
 The visual transgressions of dance media, that on the surface seem so simple and pleasing, are an entry point for feminists and activists to have their say, an allowance for the complexity of politics, enabled by the moving body through time and space.”

 Siebens is represented by Wil Aballe Art Projects in Vancouver.

 Education

 Evann Siebens studied dance at the National Ballet School of Canada and the Royal Ballet School in London, England.
 She danced with the National Ballet of Canada and the Bonn Ballet in Germany.
+Siebens also danced with contemporary dance companies Kunst-Stoff, with choreographer Yannis Adoniou, and Danzaisa, with choreographer Gabri Christa.

 Siebens graduated from New York University in 1996, with a Bachelor of Arts, magna cum laude.

 She participated in residencies at the Banff Centre, Banff, Calgary, UNIT/PITT, Vancouver, ACME, London UK, with Keith Doyle and TRII Art Hub Residency in Athens, Greece.